Ghostavio/ember-cart/README.md

 Apart from the requirements asked on the assignment, this mockup also implements a few more features:
 * it's possible to alter the quantity of any given item in the cart, up to the limit in the stock
-* deleting items from the cart/clearing cart button
+* delete button to remove items from the cart
 * total sum of prices*quantities

 ### Nice improvements to make